Overview

 Our Verdict

-The debt avalanche wins on mathematics.
+The debt avalanche wins on math.
 The debt snowball wins on psychology.
-The right strategy is the one you will actually follow consistently for the 2–4 years it takes to clear most consumer debt portfolios.
+The right strategy is the one you'll actually follow consistently for the 2-4 years it takes to clear most consumer debt portfolios.

-If you are genuinely uncertain which suits you, try a hybrid: use the snowball to clear one or two small debts in the first 3 months, get your wins, then switch to the avalanche for the remaining balances.
-You sacrifice a small amount of interest optimisation for a meaningful boost in early motivation.
+If you're genuinely unsure which suits you, try a hybrid: use the snowball to clear one or two small debts in the first 3 months, get your wins, then switch to the avalanche for the remaining balances.
+You give up a small amount of interest optimization for a meaningful boost in early motivation.

-Most importantly: either strategy, applied consistently, beats paying minimums by a factor of 3–5 in total interest cost.
-The bigger decision is not avalanche vs snowball — it is committing to any extra payment at all.
+Either strategy, applied consistently, beats paying minimums by a factor of 3-5 in total interest cost.
+The bigger decision isn't avalanche versus snowball.
+It's committing to any extra payment at all.
 Use the Debt Payoff Calculator to build your specific plan and see your debt-free date in black and white.

 For a fuller definition, see our glossary entry on Debt Payoff.